-Lale Aran and her husband Tankut have been leading tours in Turkey for Rick Steves since 1997.
+Lale and her husband Tankut have been leading tours in Turkey for Rick Steves since 1997.
 She believes in Rick's "Back Door" philosophy, and enjoys expanding Americans' horizons about her native land.
+Lale also offers trip planning services and tours in Turkey, central Asia, and the Middle East, and she shares travel stories on her blog.

 How did you meet Rick Steves?

-A travel agent who had worked with my husband, Tankut, in the past recommended us to Rick.
+A travel agent who had worked with my husband in the past recommended us to Rick.
 She then arranged an appointment for us to meet.
-This was back in 1996, then we had no idea who Rick Steves was, but we were familiar with the "Back Door" tour style.
+This was back in 1996, when we had no idea who Rick Steves was, but we were familiar with the "Back Door" tour style.

 How did you get into guiding?